izaacdb/levels/readme.md

 ---
 #### How to run

 The easiest way is not to run it, as you wont have my database keys.
 I've put it online at https://levels-frontend.netlify.com.
-Bear in mind this is a little slow because I'm on the free tier of everything!
-Data is live and currently transmitting from my arm, hope you enjoy the insight into the inner workings of my body.
+Data is live and currently transmitting from my arm.

 Folder structure is `frontend` (frontend) / `lambda` (backend), so very simple.